elkreto/Sendify-Code-Challenge-2026/README.md

 # Sendify Code Challenge: DB Schenker Shipment Tracker MCP Server

+## Instructions to run the code

+As a prerequisite you need `npm` and `node` (version 22 recomended).
+\
+`npm i` to install the dependencies
+\
+`npm run test` to execute all tests - run request for all of the provided package ids
+\
+`npm run start` to run the server
+\
+`npm run dev` to run the server with hot reload functionality

+## Docs
+All of the files reside in `/src` directory.

+`captcha.ts` - contains function to solve puzzle and calculate captcha solution\
+`example.js` - contains my initial proof of concept work to verify captcha code with manually pasted input from the browser\
+`index.ts` - main server file, whole MCP implementation lies in there\
+`pow.ts` - proof of work math from Schenker website rewriten to TypeScript, needed for captcha calculations\
+`tracking.test.ts` - tests for *tracking.ts*\
+`tracking.ts` - contains logic for making the subsequent requests to obtain the data from Schenker API

 ## Design/Coding diary
 used to show thought process and issues and their solutions throughout the challenge

+After evaluating desired technologies that Sendify uses I have settled on TypeScript as its rich library support and my expierience with it are a better fit for the challenge than Go.

-research on MCP standard to confirm which design choices will be the best - settled on stateless http streamable server that will return a json data main source for the decision: https://github.com/modelcontextprotocol/typescript-sdk/blob/main/docs/server.md
+Research on MCP standard to confirm which design choices will be the best - settled on stateless http streamable server that will return a json data main source for the decision: https://github.com/modelcontextprotocol/typescript-sdk/blob/main/docs/server.md

-after completing basic mcp setup and testing basic interaction via the @modelcontextprotocol/inspector shifting attention to the core of the task
+After completing basic mcp setup and testing basic interaction via the @modelcontextprotocol/inspector shifting attention to the core of the task

-indentified two crucial endpoints that get called in order to retrieve all of the needed information:
+Indentified two crucial endpoints that get called in order to retrieve all of the needed information:
 - https://www.dbschenker.com/nges-portal/api/public/tracking-public/shipments?query=`${shipmentId}`
 - https://www.dbschenker.com/nges-portal/api/public/tracking-public/shipments/land/`${sttNumber}`